editorscut/FunctionSets/README.md

 # FunctionSets
 This is sample code for a sequence of blog posts exploring FP in Swift (http://editorscut.com/Blog/2018/01/16-Sets.html)

-This material began  with code Copyright (C) 2017 Graham Lee and licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The Set focused material began  with code Copyright (C) 2017 Graham Lee and licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).